Thursday, December 17, 2009

 Phthalates involved with plastic manufacturing have been recently linked to ADHD symptoms.
 These findings were published by Korean scientists alarming public health advocates phthalates.
 Their study measured urine phthalate concentrations along in children who were evaluated for symptoms of ADHD using teacher-reported instruments and computerized tests that measured attention and impulsive behavior and test scores.
 Sadly these tests are inconclusive to date.
 More research is needed to find results that can be replicated in other settings.
 This study is promising towards finding the cause and curing ADHD.

+Many people are greatly alarmed by this finding and demand increased attention toward plastics in toy products.
+ADHD is complicated by the probable multi factorial causes.
 There are several competing theories about causes of ADHD supported by scientific studies including genetic, dietary, environmental and developmental issues.
 There is disagreement among people interested in this problem.
 There is no unanimous conclusion as to what causes ADHD but Phthalates offers a new and plausible model.

 By Adam Hall and Lucas Millman